oracle/fastr/documentation/dev/building.md

 * `libdownloads/R-{version}/gnur_configure.log`
 * `libdownloads/R-{version}/gnur_make.log`

+Please consult GNU-R documentation on the requirements for building GNU-R.
+Running `mx r-install-deps` ensures that all the dependencies of GNU-R are installed.
-Please consult GNU-R documentation on the requirements for building GNU-R. Note: FastR builds GNU-R without the X support and with memory profiling.
-Simple way of satisfying GNU-R requirements is to install GNU-R via your system package manager or even better install only its build dependencies, for example:
+Note: FastR builds GNU-R without the X support and with memory profiling.

+Another way of satisfying GNU-R requirements is to install GNU-R via your system package manager or even better install only its build dependencies, for example:
 ```
 apt-get build-dep r-base # for Debian based systems
 yum-builddep R # for RedHat/CentOS based systems
 ```
 Note: you may need to enable/add additional package sources.
+Moreover, `apt-get build-dep r-base` downloads also TexLive, which unnecessary for the purpose of FastR build.

 If you are interested in the exact configure options we use for GNU-R, take a look into: `com.oracle.truffle.r.native/gnur/Makefile.gnur`.

 #### Using pre-built GNU-R binary

-By exporting environment variable `GNUR_HOME_BINARY` with path to a home directory of existing GNU-R installation, you can bypass the build of GUN-R from sources, however, FastR still downloads GNU-R sources during FastR build.
+By exporting environment variable `GNUR_HOME_BINARY` with path to the home directory of existing GNU-R installation, you can bypass the build of GNU-R from sources, however, FastR still downloads GNU-R sources during FastR build.

 You can find the home directory of your system GNU-R by executing `R -e 'R.home()'`.